greypants/greypants.github.io/README.md

 ## Selected Work 🦄

 ### Avalon
 Lead JS/Front-End Developer on a collaborative network graph editing tool for cyber security analysts.
-I helped take the product from white board concepts to a fully viable product with close collaboration with our the client's back-end developer and members of our UX and Design team.
+I helped take the product from white board concepts to a fully featured product with close collaboration with our the client's back-end developer and members of our UX and Design team.

 ![Avalon Demo](images/avalon-demo.gif)

-React + Microcosm (flux) app backed by WebSockets a Django REST API.
+React.js + Microcosm.js (flux) app backed by WebSockets a Django REST API.
 The interactive network graph visualization is built on top of Vis.js.

 ### Privia Medical Group